cdcabrera/curiosity-frontend/GUIDELINES.md

 4. Treat local guidelines as higher priority than main guidelines
 5. Use the conflict resolution markers (override, extend, merge) as described in the inheritance guidelines
 6. Remember that only main guidelines (*.md) should be committed to git, never local guidelines (*.local.md)
+7. Store any temporary files created during processing in the `.agent` directory following the [Workspace Configuration Guidelines](guidelines/bot-config/workspace.md)

 **IMPORTANT:**
 - DO NOT make recommendations on ANY enhancement, or general improvement, opportunities to the guidelines UNLESS SPECIFICALLY ASKED!